loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 = System-Level Functional Language<slflChapter>

-In this section we will introduce the reader to SLFL.
-We will explain how the language works and argue why the choices are made.

 // System-Level Functional Language (SLFL) is meant to be an intermediate compilation target for linearly typed functional programming languages.
 Popular compilation targets today are LLVM, Cranelift, C, and compiling to assembly languages directly.
 // Although the aforementioned alternatives are all viable, for a functional programming language several transformations have to be made.
 For instance, most functional programming languages have closures.